 My primary research interest is in the intersection of new media, internet and communication technologies, digital literacies and second language learning and teaching.
-I am currently researching the impact of changing teaching contexts on computer assisted language learning knowledge and beliefs.
+I am currently researching the impact of changing teaching contexts on teachers’ knowledge of computer assisted technology use.

 Other research that I have been involved in are in World Englishes, Mobile Assisted Language Learning, Language Learner Identiy, Psycholinguistic Measures of Language Knowledge, and Crosslinguistic transfer.

 Fulbright Foreign Language Teaching Assistants’ computer assisted language learning knowledge and beliefs: The impact of international exchange (Working Title; Anticipated Completion May 2018)

 U.S. foreign language student digital literacy habits: Factors affecting engagement (Completed Fall 2016)

 The Interpretability Hypothesis: Learner Sensitivity to Gendered Pronouns in English (Completed Fall 2015)

 Maloney, J. & De Costa, P. I. (2017) Imagining the Japanese heritage learner: A scalar perspective.
 Language, Discourse & Society, 5(1), 35-52.

 Maloney, J. (2018; In Press) U.S. foreign language student digital literacy practices: Factors affecting engagement.